jirutka/haste-server/README.md

 All of which are optional except `type` with very logical default values.

-### Memcached
+#### Memcached

-To use memcached storage you must install the `memcache` package via npm
+To use memcached storage you must install the `memcache` package from npm:

-`npm install memcache`
+    npm install memcache

-Once you've done that, your config section should look like:
+Once you’ve done that, change `storage` to something like:

 ``` json
 {